 EVENT LOCATION & DETAILS:

 What you see below is a quick layout of the day’s events.
-The topics below are mostly set, but subject to change.
+The topics below are subject to change.
 You can see a more detailed layout of the day’s classes on the Schedule Page here.

 Please Note: There will be 2-3 classes/workshops going at all times during the day, so you will have your choice of what class you attend at any time.
 The final schedule of topics is subject to change, but here is the current layout: